 The best and worst reasons to do further study in banking and investment

-In the current climate, more and more graduates are opting to pursue postgraduate study.
+Greater numbers of graduates are opting to pursue postgraduate study, particularly following the introduction of postgraduate masters loans.
 Now it’s even more important to make sure that you’re clear about what you want to get out of it and why you think it’s necessary, so that you’re fully prepared to sell your qualification to banking employers and get the recognition you deserve for your extra academic effort.

 Really good reasons to do further study